JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 Note.
 It is necessary to use c6i.4xlarge or larger instances of this family (recommended: c6i.8xlarge when running the `skylab-atm-land-small` experiment).

+For more information about using Amazon Web Services please see :ref:`cloud_index`.

 Developer section
 -----------------
 Note.
 To follow this section, one needs read access to the JCSDA-internal GitHub org.